Model Documentation

 Due to the size of the datasets required to present this information, the Graphs and Maps have been divided into the following categories.

-Not all of the inputs are applied to each of the load sources.
+Not all the inputs are applied to each of the load sources.
 For example, manure nitrogen and phosphorus are not attributed to developed lands.
 Only leguminous plants fix nitrogen, so the fixed nitrogen input only applies to load sources that may contain crops or plants that are leguminous.
 The table of Loads by Load Source provides a ready reference of the inputs for each load source.